 - The Location

-Location will always be key with any kind of property.
+Location will always be key to any kind of property.
 For an equestrian property, think about the proximity to training grounds, riding schools, vets, supply stores, and basic conveniences and amenities such as schools and shops.

 - The Community